 Philip Nyden, PhD

-Founding director of the Center for Urban Research and Learning (CURL) at Loyola University Chicago and currently a Professor Emeritus of Sociology.
+Founding director of the Center for Urban Research and Learning at Loyola University Chicago and currently a Professor Emeritus of Sociology.

 Dr. Nyden has been a faculty member in the department since 1979 and was appointed as Director of the Loyola University Center for Urban Research and Learning (CURL) in January 1996.
 Funded by a grant and endowment from the Robert R. McCormick Tribune Foundation, the Center is facilitating collaborative research projects between all sectors of the university and a broad range of community organizations, health care providers, educational institutions, social service agencies, and government agencies.
 CURL projects have included: research on factors that produce or sustain stable, racially, ethnically, and economically diverse communities; examination of the impact of the welfare policies on economically diverse communities, an inventory of affordable housing in local communities, the impact of gentrification and displacement on African-American and Latino communities, assessing the effectiveness of community organization services to the homeless, development of culturally-sensitive approaches to the reduction of domestic violence, and peer intervention in a local middle school to reduce violence and other risk-taking behavior.
 In all of these activities, research teams including faculty, graduate students, undergraduate students, community partners, and CURL staff work collaboratively in documenting and shaping innovative solutions to pressing urban issues.

 In the late 1980s, Dr. Nyden helped to establish the Policy Research and Action Group (PRAG)—a group of Chicago-based community leaders and university-based researchers which has been building a collaborative network to bring community knowledge and perspectives to the research process.
 PRAG has been supported by funding from the John D. and Catherine T. MacArthur Foundation and the U.S. Department of Education.
 The significance of this collaborative work and connections to projects in other cities is discussed in Building Community: Social Science in Action.